Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 For each category showing significant variance (>10 percentage points), identify specific causes.

-Write down: For each major gap, what’s the real blocker?
+For each major gap, write the real blocker.
 Usually, it’s a priority decision, not an actual impossibility.

 Don’t try to fix everything simultaneously.
 Pick 1–2 categories to adjust first.

-Priority rule: Fix the gap that’s blocking your next revenue stage.
+Priority rule: Fix what blocks the next stage

-At the early stage ($0-$30K): Fix sales deficit first.
+At the early stage ($0–$30K): Fix the sales deficit first.
 Everything else waits.

-At growth stage ($30K-$60K): Fix delivery surplus AND team deficit together (can’t reduce delivery without team capacity).
+At growth stage ($30K–$60K): Fix delivery surplus AND team deficit together (you can’t reduce delivery without team capacity).

 At scale stage ($60K–$100K): Fix team allocation first (everything else depends on the team executing well).